tszyrowski/slack_bot_example/INSTRUCTIONS.md

 # Event subscription

+Events are all what is going on in the channel

 Go to: `Slack API` -> `Event Subscriptions` turn on `Enable Events` It gives a `Request URL` option which is an endpoint of app running on a server